cleanenergyexchange/fastapi-zitadel-auth/README.md

 Service users are "machine users" in Zitadel.

-To log in as a service user, change the config in `demo_project/service_user.py`, then
+To log in as a service user, download the private key from Zitadel, change the config in `demo_project/service_user.py`, then

 ```bash
 uv run demo_project/service_user.py